Japan business leaders welcome Biden's multilateral push

 "We have high hopes for the new U.S. administration as it focuses on international coordination," Hiroaki Nakanishi, chairman of the Japan Business Federation, known as Keidanren, said in a statement.

-The chief of the country’s most powerful business lobby made clear “the power of the United States is necessary” to achieve a recovery in the global economy hit hard by the novel coronavirus pandemic, adding it also allows for the global order to be “reconstructed.”
+The chief of the country's most powerful business lobby made clear "the power of the United States is necessary" to achieve a recovery in a global economy hit hard by the novel coronavirus pandemic, adding that it also allows for the global order to be "reconstructed."

 "I hope the Biden administration will unite and revive the United States as the world's number one country," said Nakanishi.